What are The Latest Fraud Trends?

 Never deposit a check from someone you do not know.
 If someone claims they must email a check to you, it’s more than likely counterfeit.
 Images of checks cannot be processed and will be flagged.
 Any time you’re asked to deposit a check and return a portion of the funds to someone else, it’s likely a scam and you may face financial loss.

-The best course of action is to reach out to your local branch or SouthState Customer Care at (800) 277-2175 to share details of the suspected fraud.
+3. Should you be questioning a recent transacation, the best course of action is to reach out to SouthState Customer Care at (800) 277-2175 to share details of the suspected fraud.

 Looking for more information on mobile deposit safety?
 Click here for Banking Safety on the Go